 Exercise during pregnancy is important.
 It is a time to enjoy focusing on your posture, gentle stretching, toning and relaxing rather than aiming to get fit through rigorous exercise.

 It is advised to get clearance from your Doctor before commencing Pilates while pregnant.
-Louise is happy for you to join her prenatal classes from week 15 of your pregnancy.
+Our Team is happy for you to join her prenatal classes from week 16 of your pregnancy.

 Modified Pilates for pregnancy